code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Remaining Applications
 ~~~~~~~~~~~~~~~~~~~~~~

-There are five files you will need to run for FireSat+, four user applications, the NOS-T manager application,
+There are a total of five files you will need to run for FireSat+, four user applications, the NOS-T manager application,
 and the **Scoreboard**, a geospatial data visualization tool.
 These applications need to be
 logically separated when running.
 For the python scripts, this can be done by running them on separate computers,
 by using separate consoles in Spyder, or separate terminals with VSCode.
 The **Scoreboard** is an .html file